ankumar/distributed/README.md

 2. Web

 # Distributed Front-end & Back-end
+Here's the network we specified as part of this project.
+Each services is represented by a dot.
+And every line is an enforced network rule that allows communication between two services.

 1. Apps Structured as Independent Microservices
 * Many Teams
 * Mixture of Programming Languages